World’s most powerful passports for 2024 revealed

 The gap between the most and least powerful passports has grown significantly since the index began.

-Dr. Christian H Kaelin, chairman of Henley & Partners and the inventor of the passport index concept, said: “The average number of destinations travellers are able to access visa-free has nearly doubled from 58 in 2006 to 111 in 2024.
+Dr Christian H Kaelin, chairman of Henley & Partners and the inventor of the passport index concept, said: “The average number of destinations travellers can access visa free has nearly doubled from 58 in 2006 to 111 in 2024.

 The index is created using official data from the International Air Transport Association (IATA).